-Some people think dirty hair is bad for you, or as soon as the hair gets oily it needs to be washed and it’s not a good look.
-I am here to inform you differently, dirty hair can actually work to your advantage when you have a good can of dry shampoo.
+Some people think dirty hair is bad for you, or as soon as the hair gets oily it needs to be washed.
+I am here to widen your prospective on oily hair, it can actually work to your advantage when you have a good can of dry shampoo.
 Dry shampoo can be your weapon of disguise for greasy hair.
-I don’t usually like to use the word greasy when talking about hair, but that sure is what it feels like when you have loads of oil (sebum) on the scalp and roots.
-Nobody loves that feeling but there are ways you can use your oils as part of your styling routine.
-I’ll begin by explaining what your natural oils do for you, how you can use dry shampoo, and finally how to replenish moisture .
+Nobody loves that feeling of heaviness or itchiness of the scalp but there are ways you can use your oils as part of your styling routine.
+I’ll begin by explaining to use dry shampoo, what your natural oils do for you, and finally how to replenish moisture in your hair .

 Benefits of sebum